underlines/awesome-ml/llm-tools.md

 - [BABILong](https://github.com/booydar/babilong) long-context needle-in-a-haystack benchmark for LLMs for text based tasks
 - [ARES](https://github.com/stanford-futuredata/ARES) Automated Evaluation Framework for RAG Systems combining synthetic data generation with fine-tuned classifiers to efficiently assess context relevance, answer faithfulness, and answer relevance, minimizing the need for extensive human annotations
 - [RULER](https://github.com/hsiehjackson/RULER) is a benchmark to evaluate the effective context size of long-context language models by generating synthetic examples and measuring performance across different tasks, revealing real capabilities versus claimed specs.
+- [paramount](https://github.com/ask-fini/paramount) is a tool for AI developers and experts that records LLM agent inputs and outputs for quality assurance, ground truth capturing, and automated regression testing, operating offline in a private environment, to allow continuous monitoring and improvement
+- [LiveCodeBench](https://github.com/LiveCodeBench/LiveCodeBench) a contamination-free benchmark for coding capabilities automatically getting new LeetCode, AtCoder and CodeForces questions, with tasks such as code generation, code execution, and test output prediction

 ## AI DevOps